-Many basic systems allow for the simple tracking of assets as mentioned above.
-Other features associated with true fleet management solutions also include:
+Basic systems allow for simple asset tracking.
+Other features associated with fleet management solutions also include:

 Managing your fleet internally takes a lot of resources.
 Managing your fleet internally with the right software, can help you take some pressure off of those resources.
 Managing staff, scheduling work, managing parts and maintaining records takes a software program with right software can streamline your review process.